TieDyedDevil/XS/TUTORIAL.md

 A binding is an assignment, except that any name so bound is visible only within the body.
 Bindings are separated by newline or `;`.
 The assignment may be elided; this is equivalent to writing `<name> =`, which binds the name to `()`.
+All bindings are done at the same time;
+you can't have a later binding depend upon an earlier binding in the same `let`.

-Other shells usually collect all manner of tests under one builtin that handles file accessibility and relational operators under a single built-in function. `xs` separates these tests.
+Other shells usually collect all manner of tests under one builtin that handles file accessibility and relational operators under a single function. `xs` separates these tests.
 We've already encountered the match operator, `~`.
-The built-in function `access` tests given paths against various criteria:
+The built-in function `access` tests given filesystem paths against various criteria:

 ```
 access [-n <name>] [-1|-e] [-r|-w|-x] [-f|-d|-c|-b|-l|-s|-p] <path>...